AdminUmesh/Dev-Notes/C#/Data Type in C#.md

 ```

 # `var` type
-In C#, the var keyword is used for implicit typing, meaning that the type of a variable is determined by the compiler at compile-time based on the right-hand side (assigned value).
+Var keyword is used for implicit typing, meaning that the type of a variable is determined by the compiler at compile-time based on the right-hand side (assigned value).

 ### Implicit Typing:
 When you use var, the C# compiler determines the type of the variable at compile time based on the type of the assigned value.
 You don't explicitly declare the type.